George Vanderbilt: Biltmore’s Founder

 Though we have little else documenting George Vanderbilt’s youth via personal writings, his few remaining diaries give a bit of insight into his personality and confirm that both books and reading were lifelong passions.

-Scrawled in script befitting a twelve-year-old boy, George notes in his diary
+Scrawled in script befitting a twelve-year-old boy, George noted in a 1875 diary entry:

 Despite any annoyance his mother may have expressed, George continued to pursue his passion.
 By the age of 16, his love of the written word had certainly not waned.
 Indeed, based on his diary entries, collecting books seems to be his main interest, even when traveling through Europe with his family.